Deuteronomy 9:1-10:22 ~ Luke 8:4-21 ~ Psalm 69:19-36 ~ Proverbs 12:2-3

 Later in Deuteronomy chapter 9 we read about the golden calf, and we get a great reminder of how Moses truly was a mediator between God and the Israelites - in some ways foreshadowing the mediator role that Jesus is now between God and all humankind.
 Verses 18 & 19 demonstrate Moses' mediator role well - "Then for forty days and nights I lay prostrate before the LORD, neither eating bread nor drinking water.
 I did this because you had sinned by doing what the LORD hated, thus making him very angry.
 How I feared for you, for the LORD was ready to destroy you.
 But again he listened to me."
 And check out this amazing image below of Moses laying prostrate before God on behalf the Israelites... can you imagine doing this for 40 days and nights for someone?
 Particularly for someone who just sinned greatly against God?
 Moses is amazing...

 Wow.
 Deuteronomy chapter 10 verses 12 through 22 are about as inspiring of a speech as any from Moses.
 What a great exhortation for the Israelites to love and be obedient to God!
 There are surely some words of wisdom for us in these verses today as well.
-Below are a couple of great images from these verses and here are verses 12 & 13, which I love: "And now, O Israel, what does the LORD your God ask of you but to fear the LORD your God, to walk in all his ways, to love him, to serve the LORD your God with all your heart and with all your soul, and to observe the LORD's commands and decrees that I am giving you today for your own good? "
+Below is a great image from these verses and here are verses 12 & 13, which I love: "And now, O Israel, what does the LORD your God ask of you but to fear the LORD your God, to walk in all his ways, to love him, to serve the LORD your God with all your heart and with all your soul, and to observe the LORD's commands and decrees that I am giving you today for your own good? "

 New Testament - Today in Luke chapter 8 we read the story of the farmer scattering seed.
 This parable is an opportunity for us to examine the condition of our hearts.
 Are our hearts rocky, thorny, or are they fertile soil?
 The condition of our hearts will dictate how receptive we are to Jesus, the Word of God made flesh.
 Jesus is the farmer still scattering the see of his Word among humankind today.
 Is your heart receptive to the Word of God?
 Per verse 15, will you "hear God's message, cling to it, and steadily produce a huge harvest"?